-To reflect the performance of CNC in a larger length scale, there are many CG models developed with different CG level for different purposes like mechanical properties and molecular interactions\cite{mehandzhiyski2021review}.
-Phenomenon like self-assembly or nano cellulose network require supra CG models, which means several cellulose residues become one bead\cite{rolland2020new,mehandzhiyski2020novel,li2020coarse} If mechanical properties of CNC is considered, one cellulose residue (one residue or two nearby residues in a same chain) is usually CG into a bead\cite{qin2017optimizing,ray2021mechanics}, neglecting directionality of cross sections.
-Some researchers lay stress on the molecular details and interactions, thus they will preserve more molecular details and they coarse grain a cellulose residue into more than one bead instead of several residues into one bead\cite{lopez2015martini,bu2009energy,wohlert2011coarse,goundla2014coarse}.
+To reflect the performance of CNC on a larger length scale, many coarse-grained (CG) models have been developed with different CG levels for different purposes such as mechanical properties and molecular interactions\cite{mehandzhiyski2021review}.
+Phenomena such as self-assembly or cellulose nano networks require supra-molecular CG models, in which several cellulose residues are mapped into a single bead\cite{rolland2020new,mehandzhiyski2020novel,li2020coarse} If the mechanical properties of the CNC are considered, one cellulose residue (one residue or two nearby residues in the same chain) is usually mapped to a bead\cite{qin2017optimizing,ray2021mechanics}.
+The directionality of the transverse sections was neglected.
+Some researchers have emphasized molecular details and interactions; thus, they will preserve more molecular details and map one cellulose residue to more than one bead instead of several residues into one bead\cite{lopez2015martini,bu2009energy,wohlert2011coarse,goundla2014coarse}.

-However, the CG models of cellulose mentioned before could not reveal the hydrogen bond interactions and resultant directionality.
-A few works present the directionality by anisotropic particles\cite{rolland2020new,nguyen2022systematic} or additional bonds which are not backed by real molecular structure\cite{fan2015coarse,ramezani2019mechanical,shishehbor2019effects,shishehbor2021influence}.
-Mehdi Shishehbor et al. develop CG CNC by matching axial elastic modulus and transverse stress-strain curve to research the interface interaction and failure mechanism\cite{shishehbor2019effects}.
-Their CG mapping neglects complanate sidechains of cellulose, and they add additional bonds between beads to compensate its lack of directionality.
-Although less important in their cases, anisotropic particles and the bonded directionality is not suitable if considering transverse failure mechanism with frictional sliding involved.
-Nonetheless presenting kinetics like energy and mechanical properties are challenging in CG models\cite{wohlert2011coarse}.
+However, the CG models of cellulose mentioned previously cannot reveal the HBond interactions and resultant directionality.
+Several studies have presented directionality using anisotropic particles\cite{rolland2020new,nguyen2022systematic} or additional bonds that do not correspond to real molecular structures to compensate for the directionality \cite{fan2015coarse,ramezani2019mechanical,shishehbor2019effects,shishehbor2021influence}.
+Shishehbor et al. developed a CNC CG model by matching the axial elastic modulus and transverse stress-strain curve to investigate the interface interaction and failure mechanism\cite{shishehbor2019effects}.
+The CG mappings used by Shishehbor et al. neglected the flat structure of cellulose residue.
+Anisotropic particles and bonded (BD) directionality are unsuitable when a transverse failure mechanism with frictional sliding is considered in the CG model.
+Nonetheless, presenting the kinetics, energy, and mechanical properties by CNC CG model is challenging\cite{wohlert2011coarse}.